Trump Administration Rolls Back EPA Refrigerant Rule Targeting Grocery and AC Emissions

 Key Facts

-- Walmart, Target, and TJ Maxx reported increased sales, but shoppers are focusing on low-price items and reducing purchases in some categories.
+- Retailers such as Walmart, Target, and TJ Maxx have reported increased sales but note shoppers are focusing on low-price items and cutting back in some categories.

-- Officials claim the regulatory change will help lower grocery costs for American families.
+- Trump administration officials claim the rollback will help reduce grocery costs for American families.

 What Happened

-The Trump administration announced plans to loosen a federal rule that requires grocery stores and air-conditioning companies to reduce greenhouse gas emissions from cooling equipment.
-Officials say the move is intended to help lower grocery prices.
+The Trump administration issued an executive order rolling back a federal EPA rule that required grocery stores and air-conditioning companies to reduce greenhouse gas emissions from cooling equipment.

 Why It Matters